-- (1) A motion of which notice has been given is to lapse unless - - (a) the Member who gave notice of it, or some other Member authorised by the originating Member in writing, moves the motion when called on; and - (b) the motion is seconded. - (2) If a motion lapses under subclause (1), notice of a motion in the same terms or to the same effect is not to be given again for at least 3 months from the date of such lapse unless Council resolves otherwise. - (3) A motion does not lapse under subclause (1) if - the Member who gave notice of the motion submits a written request to the Presiding Member prior to the meeting to defer consideration of the motion to a specified meeting, and the Presiding Member consents to the deferral; or - (b) the Council or committee resolves to defer consideration of the motion to a later stage or date. - (4) A motion to revoke or change a decision made at a Council meeting is not to be debated unless the motion has the support required under the Regulations.
+- (1) A motion of which notice has been given is to lapse unless - - (a) the Member who gave notice of it, or some other Member authorised by the originating Member in writing, moves the motion when called on; and - (b) the motion is seconded. - (2) If a motion lapses under subclause (1), notice of a motion in the same terms or to the same effect is not to be given again for at least 3 months from the date of such lapse unless Council resolves otherwise. - (3) A motion does not lapse under subclause (1) if - (a) the Member who gave notice of the motion submits a written request to the Presiding Member prior to the meeting to defer consideration of the motion to a specified meeting, and the Presiding Member consents to the deferral; or - (b) the Council or committee resolves to defer consideration of the motion to a later stage or date. - (4) A motion to revoke or change a decision made at a Council meeting is not to be debated unless the motion has the support required under the Regulations.

-10 Revoking or changing decisions (Act s.5.25(1)(e))

-- (1) If a decision has been made at a council or a committee meeting then any motion to revoke or change the decision must be supported - (a) In the case where an attempt to revoke or change the decision had been made within the previous 3 months but had failed, by an absolute majority; or - (b) In any other case, by at least 1/3 of the number of offices (whether vacant or not) of members of the council or committee, inclusive of the mover. - (1a) Notice of a motion to revoke or change a decision referred to in subregulation (1) is to be signed by members of the council or committee numbering at least 1/3 the number of offices (whether vacant or not) of members of the council or committee, inclusive of the mover. - (2) If a decision has been made at a council or a committee meeting then any decision to revoke or change the first-mentioned decision must be made- - (a) In the case where the decision to be revoked or changed was required to be made by an absolute majority or by a special majority, by that kind of majority; or - (b) In any other case, by an absolute majority. - (3) This regulation does not apply to the change of a decision unless the effect of the change would be that the decision would be revoked or would become substantially different.
+- 10 Revoking or changing decisions (Act s.5.25(1)(e)) - If a decision has been made at a council or a committee meeting then any motion to revoke or change the decision must be supported - (a) In the case where an attempt to revoke or change the decision had been made within the previous 3 months but had failed, by an absolute majority; or - (b) In any other case, by at least 1/3 of the number of offices (whether vacant or not) of members of the council or committee, - inclusive of the mover. - (1a) Notice of a motion to revoke or change a decision referred to in subregulation (1) is to be signed by members of the council or committee numbering at least 1/3 the number of offices (whether vacant or not) of members of the council or committee, inclusive of the mover. - (2) If a decision has been made at a council or a committee meeting then any decision to revoke or change the first-mentioned decision must be made by an absolute majority. - (3) This regulation does not apply to the change of a decision unless the effect of the change would be that the decision would be revoked or would become substantially different.